Towards Foundation Models for Experimental Readout Systems Combining Discrete and Continuous Data: Introduction

 The use of split vocabularies allows our model to retain high resolution time generations, without the need for excessive vocabulary size or learnable tokenization.
 In fact, the resolutions capable of being deployed in our study would comprise a joint-vocabulary (space and time) of roughly 36 million tokens (5920 possible time values, 6144 possible pixel values).
 We also note that our approximation through split vocabularies remains valid under most pixelated detector systems, given the one-to-many mappings that occur between space and the continuous variate such as time, energy or both \cite{ameli2022streaming}.
-In this scenario, one could envision the combination of space, time, and energy through sequential CMHCA blocks, where time queries energy to generate a temporal-energy informed embedding, which is then used to query spatial indices.
+In this scenario, one could envision the combination of space, time, and energy through sequential CMHCA blocks, where, \textit{e.g.}, time queries energy to generate a temporal-energy informed embedding, which is then used to query spatial indices.

-In what follows, we demonstrate the ability of our method to produce high fidelity fast simulation of pions and kaons in the High Performance DIRC (hpDIRC) through a series of closure tests, along with ability to operate under a classification scheme both with and without fine tuning.
+In what follows, we demonstrate the ability of our methods to produce high fidelity fast simulation of pions and kaons in the High Performance DIRC (hpDIRC) through a series of closure tests, in which we compare generations from class-wise independent models with those stemming from a singular model with multiple experts.
+We also show the model's ability to operate under a classification scheme, both at the sequence (PID) and token (noise filtering) levels, with and without fine tuning.